itsjavierdev/bakery-client/README.md

 ---

 >[!IMPORTANT]
->This project complements with the admin panel: https://github.com/itsjavierdev/bakery-admin
+>This project complements with the admin dashboard: https://github.com/itsjavierdev/bakery-admin

 ---